AntonioFasano/BloomR/README.md

 BloomR
 ======

-*Portable R for Bloomberg and Refinitiv Eikon*
+*Portable R for Bloomberg and LSEG (former Refinitiv) Eikon*

-BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg or Refinitiv Eikon data.
+BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg or LSEG Eikon data.

 __Focus on  Data__